Buying from an online platform

 - What about second-hand platforms?

 Usually the company operating the online platform does not sell products or services as such.
 It gives third parties (professional or private sellers) the opportunity to offer their products and/or services for sale via its online platform, enabling them to use the logistics of the platform (layout, order procedure, payment system etc.) to enter into contracts with consumers.

 Purchases made via the platform are non-binding for the platform operator, which means that you have no redress with them in the event of problems with the order.
 Nevertheless, some platforms will act as an intermediary between the seller and the consumer in the event of a dispute.

+- how you can contact them in the event of a problem.
 Why?
 Because the seller is solely responsible in the event of a problem with your purchase.

 Platforms are not obliged to check a seller's true identity.
 Fraudsters use this loophole to present misleading or even fictitious offers.

 Be vigilant, because platforms usually stipulate in their terms and conditions of use that they are not liable for the content of offers, photographs and other information posted therein by sellers.
 This means that you have no redress with the platform if you are the victim of a fraudulent offer.

 In order to minimise fraud some online platforms provide a central payment system on their website.
 Once the product or service has been supplied the platform transmits the money to the seller.
 If problems occur you can notify the platform to stop the money from being transmitted until the dispute is resolved.

 Always pay via the platform and never comply with requests from sellers to complete the sale or payment outside the platform, e.g. via e-mail.